qlycool/Copilot-Studio-and-Azure/docs/content/en/docs/Concepts/azure-storage.md

 * Storing data for backup and restore, disaster recovery, and archiving.
 * Storing data for analysis by an on-premises or Azure-hosted service.

-**AI Hub** uses Blob Storage to store the documents (PDFs) that will be then vectorized, indexed or analyzed.
+**Copilot Studio and Azure Labs** uses Blob Storage to store the documents (PDFs) that will be then vectorized, indexed or analyzed.

 Learn more about Azure Blob Storage: [What is Azure Blob Storage?](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blobs-overview)